Providers v2

 Roadmap itemCurrent behavior

 Endpoint and binary scoped credential injectionProvider profile endpoints and binaries affect policy composition.
-They do not yet restrict which outbound requests can receive credential injection.
+Dynamic token grants are endpoint-scoped.
+Static placeholder injection is not yet restricted by profile endpoint or binary metadata.

 Credential verification on createopenshell provider create does not yet probe provider verification endpoints or expose --no-verify.